diem/dip/lips/lip-4.md

 As an example, assume a recipient account provides custodial wallets.
 To send funds to this wallet within Libra:

-* The recipient crafts a QR code containing a URI that references the account hosting the custodial wallet, or the host, and a reference to their wallet.
+* The recipient crafts a QR code containing a URI that references the account hosting the custodial wallet and a reference to their wallet.
 * The consumer scans the QR code and constructs a transaction and includes within it the subaddress.
-* Once the transaction has been submitted and committed to the blockchain, the host notifies the recipient of the transaction.
+* Once the transaction has been submitted and committed to the blockchain, the custodial wallet notifies the recipient of the transaction and credits the account associated with the subaddress.

 ---
 # Specification